What are Journalism Ethics: Definition, Principles, Relevance in Today's World and Future

 There are several challenges that come in the way of ethical journalism.
 Some of them are -

-- Sensationalism - In the media industry, viewership, clicks, and engagement directly translate into money.
+• Sensationalism - In the media industry, viewership, clicks, and engagement directly translate into money.
 Media professionals often employ exaggerations, falsifications and embellishing to make their stories more interesting to their audiences.
 This keeps the news from spreading as it should.

-- Personal Bias - Picking sides is human nature.
-Sometimes journalists bring their preferences and biases into their work which makes their journalism unethical.
+• Personal Bias - Picking sides is human nature.
+Sometimes journalists bring their preferences and biases into their work, which makes their journalism unethical.

-- The ‘Going Viral’ Phenomenon - Limitless access to social media and the internet has made the dissemination of information a big game of telephone.
-People post and repost and add their own opinions, sarcasm and humour.
+• The ‘Going Viral’ Phenomenon - Limitless access to social media and the internet has made the dissemination of information a big game of telephone.
+People post and repost, and add their own opinions, sarcasm and humour.
 The intent may be harmless, but someone encountering this processed news piece may be confused or may end up believing something entirely different.

 Relevance of Journalism Ethics in Today's World

-In today's digital age, journalism ethics has gone for a toss as money money-minded approach has taken over the truth.
+In today's digital age, journalism ethics have gone for a toss as money money-minded approach has taken over the truth.
 News has become a fast consumable item where users are quick to create a perception and make a narrative.
 With the proliferation of online news sources, social media platforms, and citizen journalism, the lines between fact and fiction have become blurred.
-This has led to the spread of misinformation, polarization, and distrust in the media.
+This has led to the spread of misinformation, polarisation, and distrust in the media.

 During these foggy times, ethical journalism can serve as a bulwark by upholding standards of integrity, accuracy, and accountability.